-The CLAS Academic Services Center provides academic advising for undergraduates in the College of Liberal Arts and Sciences, helping them navigate majors and minors, plans and programs of study, academic deadlines, and much more.
+The CLAS Academic Services Center provides academic advising for undergraduates in the College of Liberal Arts and Sciences, helping them navigate majors and minors, programs of study, academic deadlines, and much more.
 Take advantage of their expertise at course selection time and whenever you have questions about your academic path.

 More Advising Resources

 Pre-Medical and Pre-Dental Advising